Momoko-YANG/Momoko-YANG.github.io/README.md

 ---

-### English Version

-This is a personal resume website developed based on an open-source project, featuring an intelligent AI chatbot with comprehensive optimization and refactoring.
+This is a personal resume website developed based on an open-source project, featuring an intelligent AI chatbot with optimization and refactoring.

 #### Open Source Acknowledgments
 This project is developed based on the open-source project homepage by ZYYO666, and I would like to express my sincere gratitude to the original author!
 The open-source spirit makes technology learning more wonderful.

 #### Major Features and Improvements
-Based on the original project, I made the following important developments and optimizations:
+Based on the original project, I made the following developments and optimizations:

 1. **🔒 Resume Access Password Protection**: Added password verification when clicking on the resume, enhancing privacy protection for personal information
 2. **🤖 Intelligent AI Chatbot**: Integrated an intelligent chatbot based on the GPT-4o-mini model, supporting multilingual conversations